Repository size

 History

-Use this method to permanently delete files containing sensitive or confidential information from your repository.
+Use this method to permanently delete blobs that contain sensitive or confidential information.

-• Historical tags and branches based on the old commit history might not function correctly.
+• Might affect historical tags and branches based on old commit history.

 note